gsrohde/biocro-lib/README.md

 If there are new files, `git add` them.

+9. If any C++ source files were added or deleted, adjust the set of files designated by a `target_sources` command in the CMake list file as source files for the `BioCro` target; then `git add` the revised `CMakeLists.txt` file.

-9. Review the staged changes by running
+10. Review the staged changes by running

     git status